Phil Sharpe

 Refinancing your current lending arrangements is about ensuring your borrowing supports your strategy – whether that means refinancing for better terms, adjusting repayment schedules, or reshaping facilities to match your cashflows.

-When reviewing borrowing, clarity of purpose is key.
+When reviewing borrowing facilities, clarity of purpose is key.
 Understanding why you’re revisiting your facilities and approaching lenders from a position of strength will help secure better outcomes.

-Debt arrangements should be reviewed regularly (not just annually) or whenever a significant event occurs.
-A proactive review, via monthly or quarterly management accounts, can highlight refinancing opportunities early and help avoid problems later.
+A company’s borrowing facilities should be reviewed regularly (not just annually) or whenever (well in advance if possible) a significant event occurs.
+A proactive review, via monthly or quarterly management accounts, can highlight refinancing opportunities early and help avoid problems later, such as speed of delivery.
 Triggers might include:

 If affordability has become tight, or if covenants are close to being breached, it’s better to start the conversation early rather than wait for the bank to raise concerns.